Why Financial Decisions Feel Overwhelming (And What You Can Stop Deciding)

 Signs You Are Overloaded by Financial Decisions

-You might simply need fewer of them.
+You may simply need fewer of them.

 ✔ small money decisions feel exhausting